f1rehead/SlideshowSE/readme.md

 *   Widget title's HTML tags are now discarded when no widget title is set.

 ### 2.1.17
-*   Fixed: Invalid argument being supplied for the foreach loop in SlideshowPluginPostType on line 352.
+*   Fixed: Invalid argument being supplied for the foreach loop in SlideshowSEPluginPostType on line 352.
 *   Fixed: Undefined index being thrown by URL target setting on slideshow creation.
 *   Video slide now accepts YouTube URLs as well.